rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 {% endhighlight %}
 </div>

 Most good developers will immediately cringe at the duplication of the `where("posts.published_at IS NOT NULL AND posts.published_at <= ?", Time.zone.now)` relation.

-Since I am holding the Rails core team true to their word that if a method is public, consider it part of the public API, here's a neat little trick that will let you keep the query logic for a class with that, and only that, class: `where_values`  Let's look at how we can refer to the query logic of the `Post.published` scope from within our `User.published` scope:
+Since I am holding the Rails core team true to their word that if a method is public, consider it part of the public API, here's a little method that will let you keep the query logic for a class with that, and only that, class: `where_values`

+Let's look at how we can use `scope#where_values` to refer to the query logic of the `Post.published` scope from within our `User.published` scope:

 <div class="code_window">
 <em>Ruby - user.rb</em>